Reproduction and ovipositing:

 Two-spotted Tree Crickets

 The female is the one on top, and after mating she will eat a sweet substance from the male’s metanotal gland while the spermatophore is absorbed.
-You can read about this in Songs of Insects under Biology (scroll down to "Courtship, Mating, and Life Cycle.")
+You can read about this process in Songs of Insects under Biology (scroll down to "Courtship, Mating, and Life Cycle.")

 You’ll likely notice plenty of evidence of katydid reproductive activity.
 Males deposit a translucent spermatophylax that consists of a spermatophore surrounded by a nutritious substance that the female will eat while the spermatophore itself is being absorbed.
 Here’s what to look for: